Who is caring for the newborn?

 How do I join?
 Join CHIFA here today!

-The CHIFA Newborn Care Project invites you to join a global discussion to explore and address how to improve quality of care for newborns within the overall care continuum, particularly for those born small and sick in low and middle-income countries.
+The CHIFA Newborn Care Project supports the CHIFA community (>3500 child health professionals worldwide) in global discussions to explore and address how to improve quality of care for newborns within the overall care continuum, particularly for those born small and sick in low and middle-income countries.

-We are grateful for the technical support of leading newborn health professionals from the London School of Hygiene and Tropical Medicine, Makerere University, Save the Children, USAID and others.
+We are grateful for the technical support of leading newborn health professionals from ENAP, London School of Hygiene and Tropical Medicine, Makerere University, Save the Children, USAID and others.